Charter and Bylaws

 • A retired nurse or allied health worker of any age

-4.4 Undergraduate student Membership: An Undergraduate student member shall be a full-time student of a medical, nursing or related science undergraduate degree, who is enrolled in a recognised institution studying to become a medical practitioner, scientist or other health professional, with an interest in respiratory and related fields.
+4.4 Undergraduate student Membership: An Undergraduate student member is a full-time student of a medical, nursing or related science undergraduate degree, who is enrolled in a recognised institution studying to become a medical practitioner, scientist or other health professional, with an interest in respiratory and related fields.

-4.5 Honorary Membership: Honorary membership shall be available to those who, although not Ordinary, Associate or Undergraduate Student members, have served the Society well and have made important contributions to further the aims of the Society.
-Honorary membership can be awarded by the Executive Committee, which shall be effective for a fixed term or for an indefinite period.
+4.5 Honorary Membership: Honorary membership is available to those who, although not Ordinary, Associate or Undergraduate Student members, have served the Society well and have made important contributions to further the aims of the Society.
+Honorary membership can be awarded by the Executive Committee, which is effective for a fixed term or for an indefinite period.

-4.6 Applications for Individual Membership: Application shall be made to the APSR Secretariat using the official application form containing the following information:
+4.6 Applications for Individual Membership: Application is made to the APSR Secretariat using the official application form containing the following information:

 • qualifications of the applicant, including degrees, professional position and academic qualifications

-Applications for Associate and Undergraduate student membership, in addition to the above, shall include the following:
+Applications for Associate and Undergraduate student membership, in addition to the above, include the following:

 • evidence of appropriate study or qualification in research or health care related to the field of respirology (such as a photocopy of academic or professional degree, or registration with a national registration board, and/or other supporting credentials), within 30 days of joining

-The Membership Committee shall retain the right to consider any application and then decide whether to permit membership.
-The membership shall become effective upon receipt of the membership dues.
+The Membership Committee retains the right to consider any application and then decide whether to permit membership.
+The membership becomes effective upon receipt of the membership dues.

-4.7 Applications for En Bloc Membership: Application by a respiratory society to arrange en bloc membership of the APSR for its members, shall be made to the Executive Committee.
-The Strategic Planning Committee shall liaise with the society to prepare a Memorandum of Understanding.
-En bloc membership shall become effective upon receipt of the membership dues from the en bloc member society.
-Its members shall then be en bloc members.
+4.7 Applications for En Bloc Membership: Application by a respiratory society to arrange en bloc membership of the APSR for its members, is made to the Executive Committee.
+The Strategic Planning Committee liaises with the society to prepare a Memorandum of Understanding.
+En bloc membership becomes effective upon the signing of the MOU by the APSR and the society, and on receipt of the membership dues from the en bloc member society.
+Its members are then en bloc members.

-4.8 Membership Dues: The individual and en bloc membership dues shall refer to a 3-tier system based on Gross National Income (GNI), according to the country classification used by the American Thoracic Society.
-Membership dues shall be set by the Executive Committee, and shall be due annually.
+4.8 Membership Dues: The Individual and en bloc membership dues refer to a 3-tier system based on Gross National Income (GNI), according to the country classification used by the American Thoracic Society.
+Membership dues are set by the Executive Committee, and are due annually.

-The schedule of dues for individual and en bloc membership shall be available on request to the APSR Secretariat.
+The schedule of dues for Individual and en bloc membership is available on request to the APSR Secretariat.

-4.9 Financial members: shall be defined as Ordinary, Associate or Undergraduate student members who are currently paid-up members, either en bloc or individual.
+4.9 Financial members: are defined as Ordinary, Associate or Undergraduate student members who are currently paid-up members, either en bloc or Individual.

 4.10 Rights and Privileges: Ordinary members and Honorary members may participate in the business and scientific sessions of the APSR, may apply to become a Fellow of the APSR (FAPSR), join permanent committees (see Article 5.1), and may vote.